Bayesian Framework for the E1 and E2 Astrophysical Factors at 300 keV from Subthreshold and Ground-State Asymptotic Normalization Coefficients: Analytic Mapping and Bayesian Posterior for

-To illustrate the parameter dependence we evaluate the surface $S_{E2}(C_{2},C_{0})$ over the prior domains of Eqs.~\eqref{eq:C2pr}--\eqref{eq:C0pr} using the exact map \eqref{eq:SE2_exact}.
-This representation reproduces the $R$--matrix anchor points while remaining well behaved across the full parameter space.
+using the calibrated map \eqref{eq:SE2mapping}.
+This representation reproduces the $R$-matrix anchor points while remaining well behaved across the full parameter space.

-Figure~\ref{fig:SE2_surface} displays the three–dimensional surface of $S_{E2}$ evaluated on a uniform $(C_{2},C_{0})$ grid, with shading corresponding to $S_{E2}$ values in keV\,b.
-Two qualitative features are evident: (i) a steep, approximately quadratic rise with $C_{2}$, and (ii) a moderate decrease with increasing $C_{0}$ driven by the interference term $\tau_{2}C_{2}C_{0}$.
+Figure~\ref{fig:SE2_surface} shows the three–dimensional surface on a uniform $(C_{2},C_{0})$ grid with shading in keV\,b.
+Two qualitative features are evident: (i) a steep, nearly quadratic rise with $C_{2}$ from the $\beta_{2}C_{2}^{2}$ term, and (ii) a systematic modulation with $C_{0}$ produced by the interference term $\tau_{2}C_{2}C_{0}$ together with the quadratic $+\kappa C_{0}^{2}$ term.